-- To copy the graph as a image, choose Edit: Copy Graph as Image (CTRL+ALT+J).
+- Choose Edit: Copy Graph as Image (CTRL+ALT+J).
 Alternately, click on the graph window near the page margin and click the Copy Graph as Image button on the Mini Toolbar.

 - In your host application choose Paste or press CTRL+V.

-There is a new Copy control on the Preferences: Options: Page tab that allows you to make use of the CTRL+C hotkey combination to either Copy Graph as Image <last used> or Copy Page (CTRL+J).
-Thus, you could bypass the Copy Graph as Image dialog described in the previous paragraph by setting this control to Copy Graph as Image <last used> and then using the CTRL+C hotkey combo to copy the active graph as an image and place it on the Clipboard.
+There is a Copy control on the Preferences: Options: Page tab that lets you assign the CTRL+C hotkey combination to either Copy Graph as Image <last used> or Copy Page (CTRL+J) (i.e. "editable OLE graph object").
+This allows you to bypass the Copy Graph as Image dialog and speed up placing a standardized image on the Clipboard using CTRL+C.